Pancreatic Cancer: Tests After Diagnosis

-EERCP is a type of X-ray test.
-Your healthcare provider puts a long, flexible tube (endoscope) down your throat, through your stomach, and into your small intestine.
-He or she slips a smaller tube through the larger tube into the common bile duct.
-Then he or she injects dye through the tube.
-This goes into your bile and pancreatic ducts.
+ERCP is a type of X-ray test.
+Medicines are used to put you into a deep sleep.
+Then your healthcare provider puts a long, flexible tube (called an endoscope) down your throat, through your stomach, and into your small intestine.
+He or she slips a smaller, soft tube (catheter) through the endoscope into the common bile duct.
+Then a dye is injected through the tube.
+It goes into your bile and pancreatic ducts.
 Your healthcare provider then takes X-rays of the area.
-This is done to look for any areas that might indicate blockage by a tumor.
-If he or she sees a blocked duct, your healthcare provider may put a small tube (stent) into the duct to help keep it open.
+This is done to look for any areas that may mean there is a blockage by a tumor.
+If a blocked duct is seen, your healthcare provider may put a small plastic or metal tube (called a stent) into the duct to help keep it open.

-MRCP is similar to an ERCP except it uses an MRI instead of an endoscope.
-MRCP can show both the bile ducts and the pancreatic duct without the need for an endoscope passed into the duct.
+MRCP is a lot like ERCP except it uses an MRI instead of an endoscope.
+MRCP can show both the bile ducts and the pancreatic duct without the need for an endoscope to be passed into the duct.
 But unlike ERCP, this test cannot be used to put a stent into a blocked duct.

 Laparoscopic surgery (staging laparoscopy)

 Sometimes it can be hard to tell just how far the cancer has spread based on imaging tests alone.
 If this is the case, you may need laparoscopic surgery.
 This procedure can give your healthcare team a better idea of exactly how far the cancer has spread.
-This can help them determine if surgery to remove the cancer might be an option.
-For this surgery, your surgeon makes several small cuts in your abdomen.
-Then he or she puts long, thin tools, one of which has a small video camera on the end, into these cuts.
-This lets your surgeon to look at the pancreas and nearby organs.
-He or she can also take biopsy samples if needed to see how far the cancer has spread.
+This can help them decide if surgery to remove the cancer might be an option.
+For this surgery, several small cuts are made in the skin over your abdomen (belly).
+Long, thin tools, 1 of which has a small video camera on the end, are put in through these cuts.
+This lets your surgeon look at the pancreas and nearby organs.
+He or she can also take biopsy samples of any changes seen to see if or how far the cancer has spread.

 If you’ve been diagnosed with pancreatic cancer, blood tests can check the disease and your health.

 This is a tumor marker.
 This substance can sometimes be found in the blood if a person has cancer.
-If your CA19-9 level is high, this test can be used to help monitor your cancer during treatment.
+If your CA19-9 level is high, this test might be used to help monitor your cancer during treatment.
+The levels should drop if treatment is working.
 If all of the cancer has been removed, this test can also check if the cancer is coming back.